See a different side to the city as you explore all of Virginia Beach’s diverse districts!

 Your Guide to Our Unique Coastal Community

-A hub for accommodations, dining and entertainment, the Virginia Beach Oceanfront is the center of all the action in the city.
+A hub for accommodations, dining and entertainment, the Virginia Beach Oceanfront is the epicenter of your vacation experience.
 From sunrise to sunset, you’ll see both locals and visitors alike biking, jogging or walking along the boardwalk.
 Whether they’re getting some exercise, grabbing a bite to eat or listening to live music, the Virginia Beach Boardwalk always has something going on.

-Just 15 miles south of the Oceanfront is a quiet retreat comprised of rolling sand dunes on miles of pristine beach.
+Just 15 miles south of the resort area is a quiet retreat comprised of rolling sand dunes on miles of pristine beach.
 Sandbridge Beach used to be a local’s secret hideaway, but with a number of stunning beach-front properties, it has become a refuge for both locals and visitors looking to escape the bustling boardwalk and even the perfect spot for a second home.

 Spend a day at Little Island Park at the southern end of Sandbridge Beach.
 The 2,000-foot swimming beach will give your family plenty of room to have some fun in the surf and sand.
-For those looking to stay off the sand, there is also a playground for the little ones and courts for basketball, volleyball and pickleball.
+Cast your line off the 400-foot fishing pier, with the Atlantic Ocean in the background, or head to the nearby Back Bay for more fishing and crabbing.

-Sandbridge Beach is the perfect place to get your fix of the Atlantic Ocean while relaxing in a more natural setting and experiencing more of Virginia Beach’s local appeal.
+Sandbridge Beach is the perfect place to get your fix of the Atlantic Ocean while relaxing in a more natural setting and experiencing Virginia Beach’s local appeal.

 Chesapeake Bay Beach

-Just north of the Oceanfront off Shore Drive is the Chesapeake Bay Beach area, known to locals as Chic’s (or Chick’s) Beach.
-Don’t let the calm waves fool you, Chic’s Beach offers just as much as the city’s other beaches.
-From floating in the shallow waters to kayaking through the marshlands, enjoy all of your favorite beach activities right here while also finding ways to dive into history.
+Just north of the Oceanfront, off Shore Drive, is the Chesapeake Bay Beach area, known to locals as Chic’s (or Chick’s) Beach.
+From floating in the shallow waters to kayaking or paddleboard through the marshlands, enjoy all of your favorite beach activities right here while also finding ways to dive into history.

 Simplicity at its finest, Pungo is a reprieve from the hustle and bustle of Virginia Beach’s tourist areas.
 Conveniently located from NAS Oceana and Sandbridge, Pungo is filled with locally cultivated charm.
 You probably wouldn’t even guess that you are so close to the beach when venturing through the rural land.
 Amidst the acres of farmland, this area is known for farm-to-table dining, pick-your-own produce opportunities and locally owned shops.

 Past the paved roadways are inlets, marshes and plenty of country to explore.
 Launch a kayak from Munden Point Park, on the North Landing River, or paddle through the marshy wetlands of Back Bay.

-Take a day trip to Pungo, in southern Virginia Beach, for homegrown goodness in this laid-back community.
+Take a day trip to Pungo, in southern Virginia Beach, for homegrown goodness and adventure in this laid-back community.